VeenaAlphonsa/neocortexapi-classification/Documentation/README.md

 We compare the SDRs of the input label with the SDRs of the existing Dataset and predict the label.
 The prediction code will give the name of the label which is being predicted with the highest similiarity.

 ### RESULTS ACHIEVED
+We have conducted tests to find the best correlation matrix and prediction code has been generated to predict the input labels.

+### WORK IN PROGRESS
+We are conducting more tests to find how other HTM parameter influence the learning.
+To define a parameter to represent the overlapping in order to verify the training process.